 In the current work, we propose to implement and use a conditional invertible neural network (cINN) architecture.
 Previously, INNs have been successfully employed to model data from astrophysics and medicine(23).
 We adapt the model to suit the task of parameter estimation in the context of mathematical modeling (see Figure 1 for a full graphical illustration of the method) and develop a reusable probabilistic architecture for full Bayesian likelihood-free inference on complex mathematical models.

 The Affine Coupling Block.
-The basic building block of a cINN is the affine coupling block (ACB, see Figure 2a) ( 23, 24, 26).
+The basic building block of a cINN is the affine coupling block (ACB, see Figure 2a) 23, 24, 26).
 Each cACB consists of four separate fully connected neural networks denoted as s1(·), s2(·), t1(·), t2(·).
 An ACB is specifically